open-cogsci/osdoc/content/pages/manual/structure/coroutines.md

 ## Using coroutines

-You can use coroutines through the COROUTINES plug-in (see %FigCoroutinesInterface).
+You can use coroutines through the COROUTINES plugin (see %FigCoroutinesInterface).

 %--
 figure:
  source: FigCoroutinesInterface.png
- caption: The interface of the coroutines plug-in.
+ caption: The interface of the coroutines plugin.
  id: FigCoroutinesInterface
 --%

-As you can see, the COROUTINES plug-in looks similar to the SEQUENCE item, but has a few extra options:
+As you can see, the COROUTINES plugin looks similar to the SEQUENCE item, but has a few extra options:

 - *Duration* indicates the total duration of the coroutines.
 - *Generator function name (optional)* indicates the name of a generator function that has been defined in an inline_script (see Writing a custom coroutine below).